-This brings me to the Anglo/Irish Agreement.
-What I find remarkable is that the Anglo/Irish Agreement bears no resemblance to the descriptions of its critics.
+This brings me to the Anglo-Irish Agreement.
+What I find remarkable is that the Anglo-Irish Agreement bears no resemblance to the descriptions by its critics.
 One wonders whether they have either read it or understood it or whether party prejudices have run so deep as to blind their judgement.
-The framework for the process outlined above ought to be the Anglo/Irish framework.
-Firstly because it is the framework of the problem.
+The framework for the process outlined above ought to be the Anglo-Irish framework.
+Firstly, because it is the framework of the problem.
 The relationships that are in conflict are not confined to the North, they are within Ireland and between Ireland and Britain.
-The framework of the problem, the British Irish framework, should be the framework of the solution.
-Secondly it is the framework of maximum consensus; since it is based on the consensus of the 59 million people of both island, rather than the consent of one and a half million of them.
-Thirdly and because of that is is the road of minimum risk.
-Every road towards an answer if fraught with risk.
+The framework of the problem, the British-Irish framework, should be the framework of the solution.
+Secondly, it is the framework of maximum consensus, since it is based on the consensus of the 59 million of both islands, rather than the consent of one-and-a-half million of them.
+Thirdly, and because of that, it is the road of minimum risk.
+Every road towards an answer is fraught with risk.
 The road of minimum risk is the road based on the democratic consensus of the peoples of both islands.